Infection Prevention and Control

 At Bristol Dental School, all clinicians play a key role in reducing antibiotic resistance by practicing antibiotic stewardship.
 This means not prescribing antibiotics for patients who are unlikely to suffer from bacterial infection, while ensuring the patients who do require antibiotic treatment receive the appropriate antibiotics, at the correct dose and for the proper duration.

-We conduct an annual Antibiotic prescribing audit, with the most recent being conducted in January 2025.
-There were 3 actions identified during this audit.
+We conduct a bi-annual Antibiotic prescribing audit, with the most recent being conducted in January 2026.
+There were a number of actions identified during this audit, including the introduction of additional guidance training for staff.
 All actions are either in the process of, or have already been, implemented.
+The next audit is due in June 2026.

 7. Priorities & Objectives for the Coming Year